"Make everything as simple as possible, but not simpler."

 If you have a basic knowledge in C++ or a similar programming language, and be ready to start with Unreal Engine, then this book is for you.

-But the good news is, that there are plenty of articles in the english Wikipedia and explanationatory films on Youtube.
+To fully understand this book you need to have some acquaintance with calculating numbers; with trigonometry, matrix calculation and differential calculus.
+The good news is, that there are plenty of articles in the english Wikipedia and explanationatory films on Youtube.
 Make use of them.
 We - you and me - won't slow down.

 I spared myself from bothering you with exercises.
 With the exception where the results are needed lateron in the book and I didn't had time to actually write them down and it so should be the case that you do not believe in my results.
 For two reasons: first, exercises tend to be simple for the expert but difficult for the novice.
 After all humankind has produced these results only after thinking about them for more than some 3000 years.
 And it is not rewarding, because the 'correct' answere is already in my drawer.
 But before all, secondly, I believe that you as a programmer have your own problems to fix, and be well better off to work on them - maybe with the guidance of this book.